 IFRS updates

 The latest IFRS standards Ireland is bringing major changes to how businesses report their finances.
-Starting in 2025, Irish businesses will need to update their financial systems and processes to comply with new IFRS standards affecting lease accounting, revenue recognition and financial instruments.
+Starting in 2026, Irish businesses will need to ensure their financial systems and processes fully comply with the updated IFRS and FRS 102 standards, affecting lease accounting, revenue recognition and financial instruments.
 These changes will significantly impact financial reporting, requiring careful planning and adaptation.

 Table of Contents